JochCool/minesweeper-bot/README.md

 ## Other Commands
 Here's the other commands I listen to:
 * `/minesweeperraw`&nbsp;&ndash; same as `/minesweeper`, but it gives you the raw text/copypasta so you can share the game.
-* `/auto`&nbsp;&ndash; makes me send a new Minesweeper game at regular intervals in a certain channel.
+* `/auto`&nbsp;&ndash; makes me send a new Minesweeper game at regular intervals in the channel.
 (Requires Manage Channel permissions.
 You can stop me again by setting the interval to 0.)
 * `/info`&nbsp;&ndash; displays info about me.
 * `/howtoplay`&nbsp;&ndash; displays a tutorial about how to play the game.
 * `/news`&nbsp;&ndash; displays info about my latest updates.